What is the treatment of accommodative strabismus?

 Postoperative: infection, cysts and conjunctival scars, allergic reaction to stitching, undercorrection or overcorrection (unsatisfactory eye alignment), diplopia (double vision).

-Most of these complications can be corrected through medical treatment, however, in some instances, surgical reintervention is required.
+The majority of these complications can be corrected through medical treatment, however, in some instances, surgical reintervention is required.

 Frequently asked questions